 Coaching sessions typically last 45 minutes and cost $75.
 Groups, classes, or other types of related services may be offered occasionally at different rates.
 We are not able to accept insurance.

 Check back for more groups and classes to be offered soon.
 Email firstname.lastname@example.org if you have a specific request for a group or class.

 MEET OUR TEAM

-Amber Lewis is a Licensed Professional Counselor with a master's degree in counseling psychology.
+Amber Lewis is a Licensed Professional Counselor with a master's degree in counseling psychology, and is a trained as a TBRI© practitioner.
 She currently serves as a Clinical Supervisor with America World Adoption and has over 12 years of experience in international adoption, including being an adoptive mother herself.
 She is especially interested in helping families and their children work through grief and identity issues as well as teaching parents skills in connecting with, correcting, and empowering their children.